 It is a Policy Objective to retain and protect hedgerows in the County from development, which would impact adversely upon them.
-In addition, the Council will promote the protection of existing site boundary hedgerows and where feasible require the retention of these when considering a grant of planning permission for all developments.
 The Council will promote the County's hedgerows by increasing coverage, where possible, using locally native species and to develop an appropriate code of practice for road hedgerow maintenance.
-The Council will promote the protection of existing hedgerows when considering a grant of planning permission for all developments.

 The Council are currently reviewing and updating the previously prepared 'Hedgerow Survey, 2007'.
 The 2007 Survey identified a pattern of hedgerows and tree lines with the majority of these occurring in the south of the County (south of the M50 Motorway and east of the southern end of the N11 road).
 Hedgerows were also identified as important heritage and biodiversity features in the County Biodiversity Plan, which identified a survey of hedgerows as a targeted action.